 While you can't put a price on your periodontal health, you might balk at spending hundreds of dollars on a toothbrush, regardless of its smart features.
-Luckily, plenty of the lower-cost toothbrushes that we tried deliver excellent performance.
-The Pro 1000 by Oral-B is our top recommendation when shopping on a budget, matching the best of the best when it comes to cleaning.
+Luckily, plenty of the lower-cost toothbrushes that we tried will deliver excellent performance.
+Oral-B's Pro 1000 is our top recommendation when shopping on a budget, matching the best of the best when it comes to cleaning.
 However, it isn't the most comfortable, especially if you have sensitive gums.
-All of these brushes should be more than capable of keeping your teeth cavity-free if appropriately used, so don't fret if you want the best, but don't want to spend hundreds of dollars on a toothbrush.
+All of these brushes should be more than capable of keeping your teeth clean if appropriately used, so don't fret if you want the best but can't afford to spend hundreds of dollars on a toothbrush.
 That said, even the top-scoring toothbrush, the Sonicare ProtectiveClean 4100, doesn't cost that much more than the Oral-B.

-If you are hoping to spend as little as possible, then we would suggest checking out the Fairywill Sonic Electric Toothbrush.
+If you are hoping to spend as little as possible, we'd suggest checking out the Fairywill Sonic Electric Toothbrush.
 This model has one of the lowest price tags of the entire group and doesn't score too poorly compared to the rest of the brushes.

-An electric brush is something you most likely will be using regularly, arguably making the comfort of the brush its most crucial aspect.
-This rating metric comprised 40% of our overall score because it makes it significantly more difficult to establish good brushing habits if the toothbrush is uncomfortable to use.
+An electric brush is something you will likely be using regularly, arguably making the comfort of the brush its most crucial aspect.
+Good brushing habits are significantly more difficult to establish if the toothbrush is uncomfortable to use, so the comfort metric comprised 40% of our overall score.
 The best toothbrush for you is one that will make it as easy as possible to maintain good habits.
-Any model that is awkward to hold, annoyingly loud, or feels uncomfortable to use while brushing has the potential to impact these habits negatively.
+Any model that is awkward to hold, annoyingly loud, or causes discomfort while brushing has the potential to negatively impact these habits.

-For this first series of tests, we scored and compared how comfortable it is to use each of these dental cleaning products and if they have a pressure sensor that will alert you when you are brushing too hard, avoiding all of the detrimental gum and dental problems that could result.
-Additionally, we measured and judged each brush's sound output — both how loud it is and how annoying it is in terms of pitch.
+For this first series of tests, we compared how comfortable it is to use each of these dental cleaning products, noting whether or not they have a pressure sensor that will alert you when you are brushing too hard, avoiding all of the detrimental gum and dental problems that could result.
+Additionally, we measured and judged each brush's sound output — how loud and how annoying it is in terms of pitch.
 To score brushing comfort, we had our testers rate it throughout the cleaning test, followed up with sequential, side-by-side comparisons with each brush.

-A large group of brushes all tied for the top spot in this metric, with the Brio SmartClean, Sonicare DiamondClean Smart, Sonicare Series 2, HealthyWhite+, ProtectiveClean 4100, ProtectiveClean 6100, the Fairywill Sonic, and Waterpik Complete Care 9.5 all earning 6 out of 10.
+A large group of brushes all tied for the top spot in this metric, with the Brio SmartClean, Sonicare DiamondClean Smart, HealthyWhite+, ProtectiveClean 4100, ProtectiveClean 6100, the Fairywill Sonic, and Waterpik Complete Care 9.5 all earning 6 out of 10.

-The Fairywill Sonic feels very similarly to the Brio SmartClean, with an almost identical intensity and brush head that feels the same.
-The brush head isn't overly large and our judges didn't find it cumbersome to clean their back molars — even those with more petite mouths.
+The Fairywill Sonic feels very similar to the Brio SmartClean, with an almost identical intensity and brush head feel.
+The brush head isn't overly large, and our judges didn't find it cumbersome to clean their back molars — even those with more petite mouths.

 The Brio and Sonicare models are more comfortable to brush with than the Waterpik Complete Care 9.5.
 In terms of comfort, the Waterpik is more comparable to the ProtectiveClean models.
 However, what impressed us about the Waterpik is that it is almost silent to operate and easily one of the quietest toothbrushes our testers have ever gotten their hands on.
-Unfortunately, with the exception of the DiamondClean Smart, none of these brushes feature a pressure sensor to alert you that you're brushing too hard.
+Unfortunately, except for the DiamondClean Smart, none of these brushes feature a pressure sensor to alert you that you're brushing too hard.

-The Colgate E1 and the Quip are exceptionally quiet but lack a pressure sensor to alert you if you are brushing too hard.
-Additionally, some of our judges weren't the biggest fans of the rubber bristles on the Quip's brush head.
+The Quip and the Colgate E1 are exceptionally quiet but lack a pressure sensor to alert you if you are brushing too hard.
+Additionally, some of our judges weren't huge fans of the rubber bristles on the Quip's brush head.
 They weren't necessarily uncomfortable to brush with, but the squeakiness can feel slightly disconcerting.

 The Pro 5000 and the Pro 8000 are rotation-oscillation toothbrushes, so the brush heads are a bit larger, and the brushing intensity is a bit more aggressive.
 All of the Oral-B models have a brush head measuring about 0.75" deep, which is 0.25" deeper than the side-to-side models.
-This contributes to the fact that they were the least liked when it came to brushing comfort.
-Consequently, our testers found these to be slightly below par in terms of brushing comfort.
-Additionally, they are noticeably louder, with a more mechanical noise, compared with the buzzing of the other models.
+This contributed to their lower scores when it came to brushing comfort.
+Additionally, these models are noticeably louder, with a more mechanical noise compared to the buzzing sound of the other models.
 However, they both have a pressure sensor that slows the brush down and alerts you with a red light.

-Rounding out the bottom of the group, the Sonicare Essence and the Oral-B Pro 1000, each earned a 4 out of 10 for comfort.
-In terms of comfort, the Sonicare Essence is average to brush with but is a little on the loud side.
-Meanwhile, the Pro 1000 is less comfortable to brush with than the Essence but is slightly quieter.
-The Pro 1000, however, has a pressure sensor and will slow the brush down if triggered, while the Essence does not.
+The Sonicare Essence and Oral-B Pro 1000 each earned a 4 out of 10 for comfort — the lowest scores in the group.
+In terms of comfort, the Sonicare Essence is average to brush with but is slightly on the loud side.
+Meanwhile, the Pro 1000 is less comfortable to brush with than the Essence but is somewhat quieter.
+The Pro 1000, however, has a pressure sensor and will slow the brush down if triggered, a feature the Essence lacks.

-In terms of overall weight, our cleaning metric is next, accounting for 30% of each brush's final score.
+Our cleaning metric accounts for 30% of each brush's final score.
 While your initial impression might be that cleaning should be the most important metric — as that is the entire point of a toothbrush — when used correctly, all of the products in this review should clean more than well enough to maintain proper dental health.
 Hence, we place comfort over cleaning because a comfortable toothbrush will help you maintain a regular brushing regimen.
-Most of us have had a twice-daily tooth brushing ingrained into us from an early age to promote good dental hygiene, prevent tooth or gum decay, get that nice, clean feeling on your teeth, and keep your pearly whites — well — white.
+Most of us have had a twice-daily tooth brushing habit ingrained into us from an early age to promote good dental hygiene, prevent tooth or gum decay, get that nice, clean feeling on your teeth, and keep your pearly whites — well — white.
 We started by doing extensive research, talking to dental hygienists, dentists, and toothbrush experts to figure out what is necessary to get the most out of your toothbrush and to find out what features and functions are essential to have in an electric toothbrush.

-All earning an 8 out of 10, the top performers in our cleaning test were the Oral-B Genius Pro 8000, Pro 5000, Pro 1000, DiamondClean Smart, and Sonicare HealthyWhite+.
+Earning an 8 out of 10, the top performers in our cleaning test were the Oral-B Genius Pro 8000, Pro 5000, Pro 1000, DiamondClean Smart, and Sonicare HealthyWhite+.
 The Pro 1000 and the Pro 8000 both come standard with a CrossAction head.
-For most of our testers, these brushes completely removed or removed the vast majority of the visible plaque in our test.
-As you can see in the photos below, there is a noticeable difference between the visible plaque, before and after brushing with the Pro 5000
+For most of our testers, these brushes completely removed (or removed the vast majority of) the visible plaque in our test.
+There is a noticeable difference in the visible plaque before and after brushing with the Pro 5000

 The Pro 8000 also removed practically all visible plaque, as shown in the photo below.